tfry-git/EmbAJAX/README.md

 A first crude example works (see below).
 This means you are invited to start playing with this library, _but_ many things will change, including in backwards-incompatible ways.

-### Supported elements
+### Supported elements / features

-The controls / elements are supported as of now:
+These controls / elements are supported as of now:

 - Checkboxes
 - Radio buttons (mutually exclusive buttons)
 - Sliders
 - Text display
 - Static HTML blocks

+The following additional features may be of interest (supported as of now):

+- Allows to insert your own custom CSS for styling (no styling in the lib).
+- Elements can be hidden, inputs can be disabled from the server.

 ## Example sketch (compilable on ESP8266)